-These Street Studio Cities, organized with Found Sound Nation and HARMAN, bring world-class DJs and producers onto the streets for Make Music Day, setting up their mobile recording studios in front of art galleries, on downtown plazas, and in parks.
-In one afternoon, producers invite passersby from the community to join in a completely improvised music creation session.
-At the end of the day, each producer mixes down one track, using only the material recorded on-site, to share the sounds of their city with the world.
+These Street Studio Cities, organized with Found Sound Nation and HARMAN, brought world-class DJs and producers onto the streets for Make Music Day, setting up their mobile recording studios in front of art galleries, on downtown plazas, and in parks.
+In one afternoon, producers invited passersby from the community to join in a completely improvised music creation session.
+At the end of the day, each producer mixed down one track, using only the material recorded on-site, to share the sounds of their city with the world.

 Harman is the official sound of Make Music Day Street Studios.

 Found Sound Nation · Tabu & Gabriel Cevallos – Porto Allegre, Brazil

 June 21: HARMAN Street Studio, 11:00 am – 3:00 pm

 Espaço Força e Luz – R. dos Andradas, 1223 – Centro Histórico, Porto Alegre, Brazil

 Producers: Mateus Miranda and Gabriel Cevallos

 Mateus Miranda, aka Tabu is a music producer from Porto Alegre, RS, Brasil, responsible for creating the label ZONAexp and producing for projects like SASKIA’s first album and scoring for video art and advertising.
 Starting his musical path around 2012 on street parties in public spaces at his hometown, Mateus evolved to circulating through Brazil’s biggest cities and parties.
 Tabu is also a big appreciator of soundsystem, rave culture and all musicality coming from street movements.